manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- example highlighting -->

-Highlighting allows you to get highlighted text fragments (called snippets) from documents that contain matching keywords.
+Highlighting enables you to obtain highlighted text fragments (referred to as snippets) from documents containing matching keywords.

-SQL's `HIGHLIGHT()` function, `"highlight"` property in json queries via HTTP and `highlight()` function in the PHP client all use built-in document storage for retrieving original field contents (enabled by default).
+The SQL `HIGHLIGHT()` function, the `"highlight"` property in JSON queries via HTTP, and the `highlight()` function in the PHP client all utilize the built-in document storage to retrieve the original field contents (enabled by default).

 <!-- intro -->
 ##### SQL: